 Pencil Grip Development Over Time

-Pencil grip development then moves on to a palmar grasp.
+Proper pencil grip development then moves on to a palmar grasp.
 Many toddlers use this position to hold a pencil, engaging both the shoulder and arm muscles to write on paper.
 The pencil goes across the palm, and the entire hand is closed around the pencil.
 In the beginning, this can be the correct pencil grip for preschoolers and is often seen in children 2-3 years old.

 As children develop better control over their hand muscles, the correct handwriting hand position begins to emerge.
-Children who are around four years old use a five finger pencil grip when trying to color or write.
-While this pencil grip would look odd with an adult, this is the correct pencil grip for preschoolers as they are developing better control of fine motor skills and learning how to hold a pencil correctly.
+Children who are around four years old (kindergarten age) use a five finger pencil grip when trying to color or write.
+While this pencil grip would look odd with an adult, this is the correct pencil grip for toddlers as they are developing better control of fine motor skills and learning how to hold a pencil correctly.

 In the beginning of the use of this type of grip, a child will hold onto the writing utensil tightly and might not pick the wrist off the table while writing.
 All five fingers are engaged in holding the pencil with the five finger pencil grip.
 As the pencil grip development progresses, the child will begin writing with finger movements and less movement from the shoulder, arm and wrist.